wisniewskikr/chrisblog-it-java-ee/technologies/async/java-ee9-api-rest-helloworld-async-jaxrs-managedexecutorservice/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **simple REST API Java** application using **Java EE 9** framework.
-This application returns JSON with the key "message" and the value **Hello World!** as the result of GET HTTP method.
+The goal of this project is to present how to create **asynchronous jaxrs** using **managedexecutorservice** in a **REST API Java** application using **Java EE 9** framework.
 Application is deployed on **payara micro** in version 6.

+**Asynchronous Jax-Rs** means that API is handled in asynchronous way.
+It means that request-response thread is free and computation is done by other thread.
+When computation is done then request-response thread is resumed.
+In this example it is done by using **ManagedExecutorService** class.

 ##### Flow
 The following flow takes place in this project: